Theory and Cultural Studies

 Susan Merrill Squier, Ph.D.

-I work in a number of different areas that fall under this heading: science studies, literature and medicine, feminist theory and women's studies, and agricultural studies.
+I work in a number of different areas that fall under this heading: science studies, literature and medicine, feminist theory and women's studies, disability studies, and agricultural studies.
 In Feminist Theory, I teach a doctoral seminar on "Feminist Theory of the '60s and '70s."
 I also teach a doctoral seminar on "Gender and Science: Reproduction" in which students read foundational works in science studies and engage in laboratory observation as part of an exploration of the concept of reproduction at three scales (the human, the animal, the bacterial) and from several different perspectives/ locations (literary criticism, feminist theory, cultural and science studies, and agricultural studies).
+I am currently teaching a freshman seminar in Disability Studies, and in the spring my graduate seminar will be in the area of Comics Studies, with a specific focus on "Graphic Medicine."
+I once counted up the number of "studies" I'd been involved in, and came to the conclusion that I am passionate about engaged literary studies: literature for something as well as literature in itself.